Installed Building Products Inc

 Its role in the industry is important because insulation and related interior products are often needed in almost every building, but they are usually bought through local installation crews rather than directly by end customers.
 That makes Installed Building Products a middle-of-the-chain business: it buys materials from manufacturers, installs them in buildings, and sells finished installation services to builders and property owners.

-Disciplined Acquisitions: IBP completed 11 acquisitions in 2025 and expects to acquire at least $100 million in annual revenue via M&A in 2026.
+M&A: The company completed 4 acquisitions in the quarter, adding about $28 million of annual sales, and expects to acquire at least $100 million of annual revenue in 2026.